- Solana is one of the biggest Layer-1 blockchains competing against Ethereum to provide faster, lower cost transaction processing capabilities.

-Solana’s rapid processing times and commitment to low and stable fees have drawn in developers looking to build DApps and other projects requiring highly scalable infrastructure.
-Solana has primarily seen interest from fast-developing sectors, such as DeFi and Web3 applications.
+Solana’s rapid processing times and commitment to low and stable fees have attracted developers looking to build DApps and other projects requiring highly scalable infrastructure.
+Specifically, Solana has seen interest from fast-developing sectors, such as DeFi and Web3 applications.

-One of the most successful applications on the Solana ecosystem is Serum, a non-custodial DEX (decentralized exchange).
-Developed by FTX and Alameda Research, Serum provides cross-chain asset swaps, decentralized access to stablecoins, and a variety of wrapped tokens, all enabled by Solana infrastructure—with fast transaction times and low and stable fees.
+One of the most successful DApps to run on the Solana ecosystem is Serum, a non-custodial decentralized exchange (DEX).
+Developed by FTX and Alameda Research, this Solana DEX provides cross-chain asset swaps, decentralized access to stablecoins, and a variety of wrapped tokens, all of which is enabled by Solana infrastructure—with fast transaction times and low and stable fees.

-Serum claims to solve the centralized vulnerabilities within other DeFi services while retaining the same trustless and permissionless nature.
-Despite being built on the Solana network, Serum provides full interoperability with both Ethereum and Bitcoin–a major advantage over other DEXs such as Uniswap.
+Serum claims to remove the need for centralized services, and consequently their vulnerabilities, from DeFi—all while retaining a trustless and permissionless structure.
+Despite being built on the Solana network, Serum provides full interoperability with both Ethereum and Bitcoin–a major advantage over other DEXs such as UniSwap.

-The DEX also features an on-chain central limit orderbook that updates at Solana speed and costs.
+The Serum DEX on Solana also features an on-chain central limit orderbook that updates at Solana speeds and gas fees.
 Serum aims to entice professional traders into DeFi by serving as more than just a yield farming platform.
-Instead, it aims to offer a complete DEX ecosystem designed to “decentralize the entire DeFi stack” from the ground up.
+Instead, it aims to offer a complete Solana DEX ecosystem designed to “decentralize the entire DeFi stack” from the ground up.

 The Serum ecosystem runs multiple services of its own.
 One such service is MetaMarket, a Solana NFT market which integrates non-fungible token (NFT) minting, listing, and interoperability incentives.
 Another is Raydium, an automated market maker (AMM) that leverages Serum’s central order book to provide ecosystem-wide liquidity.

-Another application built on Solana is Oxygen.
-This DeFi prime brokerage protocol aims to “democratize borrowing, lending, and trading with leverage” and enable users to make the most of their capital by delivering services that have been traditionally limited to investment banks and hedge funds.
+Another application built on the Solana blockchain is Oxygen.
+This DeFi prime brokerage protocol aims to “democratize borrowing, lending, and trading with leverage.”
+Moreover, it aims to enable users to make the most of their capital by delivering services that, up until now, have been traditionally limited to investment banks and hedge funds.
 According to Oxygen, its service is permissionless, cheap, and scalable to hundreds of millions of users.

 Source: Oxygen.org Website

-The Solana project has attracted a number of institutional investors.
-The project raised $20 million in a Series A funding round led by Multicoin Capital in July 2019.
+The Solana project has attracted a number of institutional investors — in July 2019 it raised $20 million in a Series A funding round led by Multicoin Capital.
 Other investors include Slow Ventures, Foundation Capital, 500 Startups, and Abstract Ventures.
 On March 25, 2021, Cointelegraph reported that the Solana ecosystem as a whole has attracted over $40 million in strategic investments from several major exchanges.

 Nevertheless, it should be noted that Solana has been facing performance issues with its multiple outages.
 Moreover, competition is fierce.
-There are plenty of coins out there that offer a solution to crypto’s “scalability problem,” meaning that Solana will have to fight harder than more niche coins to maintain its influence.
-While the Solana team has differentiated the token through its “shardless” nature, only time will tell if its unique technologies will remain up to par.
+There are plenty of coins out there that offer a solution to crypto’s “scalability problem,” meaning that Solana will have to fight hard to maintain its influence.
+While the Solana team has differentiated the token through its shardless nature, only time will tell if its unique approach will keep it at the top.